Project Risk Management: Practices and Plans

 • Have response and recovery action plans been completed as needed?

-• Have risk response plans been properly communicated so that the project team can act upon them?
+the project team can act upon them?
 Are mitigation activities working?

 CLOSURE: Integrate the results into a formal record:

-1. Risk status is assessed to determine if a risk is "open" (meaning that further analysis or action may be required) or "closed" (no further action or analysis is required).
+1. Risk status is assessed to determine if a risk is “open” (meaning

 How Does Risk Management Fit Into the Project Lifecycle?